-- 2.1 The Monitoring Officer will review every allegation received and will firstly investigate to see if the complaint can be resolved to the satisfaction of the complainant and the councillor concerned. - 2.2 The Monitoring Officer will use a number of criteria for assessing complaints, and may consult with Political Party Leaders.
-The Monitoring Officer may determine that an allegation does not merit any further action, where: - (a) The allegation does not demonstrate a breach of the Members' Code of Conduct; for example it relates to a member's private life to which the Code does not apply or it is about dissatisfaction with a Council decision or service, or
+- 2.1 The Monitoring Officer will review every allegation received and will consult with an Independent Person.
+The Monitoring Officer will initially firstly investigate to see if the complaint can be resolved to the satisfaction of the complainant and the councillor concerned. - 2.2 The Monitoring Officer will use a number of criteria for assessing complaints, and may consult with Political Party Leaders.
+The Monitoring Officer may determine that an allegation does not merit any further action, where:

-- (b) It is about someone who is no longer a Member or a Co-opted Member of the Council, or - (c) There is insufficient evidence upon which to investigate and/or the person making the allegation has failed to co-operate with the Monitoring Officer to specify the allegation sufficiently, or - (d) The same or a similar allegation has been investigated and determined, or - (e) It is an anonymous allegation which does not include sufficient documentary evidence to indicate a significant breach of the Member's Code of Conduct, or - (f) The Monitoring Officer facilitates an informal resolution without the need for a formal investigation.
+- (a) The allegation does not demonstrate a breach of the Members' Code of Conduct; for example it relates to a member's private life to which the Code does not apply or it is about dissatisfaction with a Council decision or service, or - (b) The allegation doesn't merit investigation on public interest1 grounds. - (c) It is about someone who is no longer a Member or a Co-opted Member of the Council, or - (d) There is insufficient evidence upon which to investigate and/or the person making the allegation has failed to co-operate with the Monitoring Officer to specify the allegation sufficiently, or - (e) The same or a similar allegation has been investigated and determined, or - (f) It is an anonymous allegation which does not include sufficient documentary evidence to indicate a significant breach of the Member's Code of Conduct, or - (g) The Monitoring Officer facilitates an informal resolution without the need for a formal investigation.
 This may involve the member accepting that his/her conduct was unacceptable and offering an apology or other remedial action by the Council.
-If the Monitoring Officer considers an offer of informal resolution is reasonable but the person making the allegation is not willing to accept it, the allegation will be referred to the Standards Committee for determination, or - (g) the complainant is considered to be vexatious. - 2.3 If the complaint is dealt with under 2.2 above, the Monitoring Officer will promptly notify the complainant and the Member of the outcome, giving reasons for the decision. - 2.4 The Monitoring Officer may also determine that an allegation merits no further investigation having regard to the following additional criteria: - (a) The allegation is not considered sufficiently serious to warrant investigation, or - (b) The allegation appears to be motivated by malice or is 'tit-for-tat', or - (c) The allegation appears to be politically motivated, or - (d) The matter about which the allegation is made took place more than three months prior to receipt of the allegation unless there are exceptional circumstances or it is otherwise appropriate to investigate. - 2.5 Where the Monitoring Officer considers that an allegation merits further investigation, the Monitoring Officer shall undertake such investigation in accordance with Section 3 below. - 2.6 The decision as to whether or not an allegation should be investigated will normally be taken within thirty clear working days from receipt of the allegation.
-The Monitoring Officer will inform the person making the allegation of that decision and if the allegation is to be investigated, an indication of the timescale for the investigation.
-The Monitoring Officer will keep the person informed if the initial timetable changes substantially.
+If the Monitoring Officer considers an offer of informal resolution is reasonable but the person making the allegation is not willing to accept it, the allegation will be referred to the Standards Committee for determination, or - (h) the complainant is considered to be vexatious,- - 2.3 If the complaint is dealt with under 2.2 above, the Monitoring Officer will promptly notify the complainant and the Member of the outcome, giving reasons for the decision. - 2.4 The Monitoring Officer may also determine that an allegation merits no further investigation having regard to the following additional criteria: - (a) The allegation is not considered sufficiently serious to warrant investigation, or - (b) The allegation appears to be motivated by malice, is trivial or malicious or is 'tit-for-tat', or - (c) The allegation appears to be politically motivated, or